 All people – and particularly doctors – need to learn that contentment can be found today and that the consumerism culture in which we exist is not the answer.
 Living a frugal, but intentional life allows us to spend money on the things that bring us true joy, satisfaction, and fulfillment.

 Ultimately, The Physician Philosopher exists to help prevent all of these problems before they happen in the first place.
 I want to equip our future and current doctors with the tools necessary to achieve financial independence, avoid being a financial target, and take control of their lives.

 They need the freedom to design the life that they want to live.

 The Road to Hell is Paved with Good Intentions

-This site is all about disrupting the system that got us here and that continues to pump out doctors who make financial decisions that not only fail to treat their discontent, burnout, and depression – but make all of these things much worse!
+The Physician Philosopher is all about disrupting the system that got us here and that continues to pump out doctors who make financial decisions that not only fail to treat their discontent, burnout, and depression – but make all of these things much worse!

 The road to hell is paved with good intentions, but on this particular well-intentioned road, I want to serve as the sledgehammer to those stones that we paved to get us here.
 This road needs to be destroyed, removed, and re-routed to the promise land that we all hoped for when we finished training.

 Why did I start this blog that consumes so much of my passion and my time?
 Because teaching others about the route to financial independence just may help save one doctor, one marriage, or one family.